zhehaowang/icn-tutorial-app/README.md

 function updateRoster(roster)
 ```

-onDataVerified method, called after a piece of chat data is successfullly verified.
+**onChatDataVerified** method, called after a piece of chat data is successfullly verified.
+Passed to FireChat in constructor.

 ```javascript
 /**